CharlieSwires/FaceIt/README.md

 I'm not entirely happy with Model's POST command it works but dumps the entire db to Search to keep them in sync perhaps Search should get on startup however, this would mean Search would always have to start after Model at the moment they don't do anything on startup.
+This is now fixed if Search has just been started along with the rest GET Search/init can be called.